berkeleyo/m365-security-alerts-to-teams/docs/DEPLOY.md

 # - In Teams, open the channel, click “…” -> Get link to channel
 # - The URL contains both the teamId and channelId

-# If you get 403 from Graph:
+# If you are to get a 403 from Graph:
 # - Re-check the Application permissions above
 # - Ensure admin consent is granted on the Enterprise app entry for your Logic App